waldokilian2/ai-code-exercises/use-cases/debug-errors-001/javascript/README.md

 This example demonstrates common debugging scenarios in frontend JavaScript, specifically focusing on user list rendering with intentional bugs and their solutions.

-1. `userList.js` - demonstrate an error caused by an index out of bounds issue — run the `dashboard.test.js` unittest to see
+1. `userList.js` - demonstrate an error caused by an index out of bounds issue — run the `userList.test.js` unittest to see
-2. `taskManager.js` - demonstrate error due to a global variable being overwritten - run
+2. `taskManager.js` - demonstrate error due to a global variable being overwritten - run `taskManager.test.js` unittest to see

 ## Prerequisites
 - Node.js 14.x or higher